 By identifying exactly who this target person is and how and where they shop, many other parts of your plan will fall into line.

-Since we are talking digital here, SEO is a necessary part of every single digital marketing plan out there.
-If you can’t get people to your website, you are failing before you ever begin.
+Since we are talking digital here, SEO is necessary for every digital marketing plan.
+If you can’t get people to your website, you fail before you begin.
 Work with a professional to identify good keywords to pursue in your field and begin building your website around that.
-This is something that you can DIY but it will take a decent amount of self-educating.
+You can DIY this, but it will take a decent amount of self-educating.

 Yes, you can get users to your website tomorrow by simply paying for traffic through ads, but that is not a good idea as a long-term strategy – it is simply too expensive to be sustainable forever.
 A well-rounded digital marketing plan includes strategies to grow both paid and organic traffic.

 We have been hearing this phrase for a few years now, “content is king.”
 Well – it’s still true!
 Content, in the form of blog posts, videos, infographics, white papers, etc. continue to be an integral part of a digital marketing strategy.
 Content should be a part of your SEO strategy, social media plan, and even part of paid ad campaigns.